link-intersystems/console-proxy/src/proxy/README.md

 ## createConsoleProxy

-Create a console proxy based on the default console.
+Create a console proxy with the default console as target.

     const consoleProxy = createConsoleProxy();

-Create a console proxy based on an object that fulfills the [console API](https://developer.mozilla.org/en-US/docs/Web/API/Console).
+Create a console proxy with a custom target object that fulfills the [console API](https://developer.mozilla.org/en-US/docs/Web/API/Console).

     const someOtherConsole = ... // another object with the console API const consoleProxy = createConsoleProxy(someOtherConsole);

-Create a console proxy with a default handler.
-The default handler can also be set later with `ConsoleProxy.setDefaultHandler`.
+Create a console proxy with an interceptor that intercepts calls to the target console.
+The interceptor can also be set later with `ConsoleProxy.setInterceptor`.

     const logEnablementHandler = createLogEnablementHandler();
     const consoleProxy = createConsoleProxy(console, logEnablementHandler);

-## ConsoleProxy.setDefaultHandler(handler?: Handler | Partial<Console>) => void;
+## ConsoleProxy.setInterceptor(interceptor?: ConsoleInterceptor | Partial<Console>) => void;

-The default handler will handle all invocations if no specific handler is registered.
-To register a specific handler see `ConsoleProxy.setFunctionHandler` and `ConsoleProxy.setDirectFunctionHandler`
+The interceptor will intercept all invocations if no function interceptor is registered.
+To register a function interceptor see `ConsoleProxy.setInterceptorFunction` and `ConsoleProxy.setFunctionInterceptor`

-## ConsoleProxy.setFunctionHandler(fnName: ConsoleFunctionName, handler: Handler): UnregisterHandler;
+## ConsoleProxy.setFunctionInterceptor(fnName: ConsoleFunctionName, interceptor: ConsoleInterceptor): UnregisterHandler;

-Register a function handler for a specific function.
-A function handler has access to the invocation context and therefore can be used to implement more complex logic in contrast to a `ConsoleProxy.setDirectFunctionHandler`.
+Register a function interceptor for a specific function.
+A function interceptor has access to the invocation context and therefore can be used to implement more complex logic in contrast to a `ConsoleProxy.setInterceptorFunction`.

-    // Prefix all info logs with >> consoleProxy.setFunctionHandler("info", (invocation) => {
+    // Prefix all info logs with >> consoleProxy.setInterceptorFunction("info", (invocation) => {
         const argMsg = invocation.args.join(" ");
         const msg = `>> ${argMsg}`;
-        return invocation.targetFn.apply(invocation.target, [msg]);
+        return invocation.proceed([msg]);
     });

     consoleProxy.log("Hello World");